Ikey22/flutter_mvvm/README.md

 # mvvm_tutorial

-A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project shows the application of the MVVM Repository pattern in Flutter using GetX.

 A few resources to get you started if this is your first Flutter project: